- by Daniel

 Because you are taking advantage of their skill with power tools, making them laugh and hopefully eliminating their dodgy hair problems all in one fell swoop.

 After all we're all big kids really, so why not make zapping nasal hairs a fun activity!

 Do you know a construction worker that loves their pizza?

 Actually it would probably be harder to find one that doesn't!

-So if you do then this is another fun thing to get them that they can use at home to cut their pizza into slices.
+Which makes this pizza wheel a fun gift to get them to use at home to cut their pizza into slices.

 Because as we all know, a tradesman loves to use his tools.

-I hope I've managed to give you a few good gift ideas here that anyone working in construction would be delighted to get.
+I hope I've managed to give you a few good gift ideas here that anyone working in construction would be delighted to receive.

-So treat the construction worker in your life with one of these items and keep them grafting away with a smile on their face rather than a grimace.
+So treat the construction worker in your life to one of these items and keep them grafting away with a smile on their face rather than a grimace.